RoboJackets/software-training-old/assignments/week_3/exercise_3_3/exercise_3_3.md

 ```bash
 roscore
 ```

-Don't worry about what `roscore` is.
-You can think of it as something that handles all the ros functionality behind the scenes.
 Without launching `roscore` first, you'll see an error along the lines of:
 ```
 [ERROR] [1567021515.828919061]: [registerPublisher] Failed to contact master at [localhost:11311].
 Retrying...
 ```